 5 Traffic Laws We Wish All Vegas Locals Knew

 Are you part of the problem?
 Or is your significant other?
 Driving in Las Vegas can be a bit of a nightmare thanks to all the tourists but unfortunately it's not just the tourists.
 I've been paying extra attention lately and it looks like some of these clowns causing traffic problems have cars adorned with Nevada plates.
-These are the 5 top things I wish Vegas locals could somehow learn to make my life and your life easier.
+These are the 5 top things we wish Vegas locals could somehow learn to make our life and your life easier.

 1. Don’t pretend you’ve never merged onto the 1-15 going north by Tropicana.